 Residency Program: Academic Training

 Residency courses taught by faculty in the Department of Preventive Medicine at Stony Brook have been specifically designed for our residents.
 The course material is related to and integrated with residents’ experiences in medical school teaching as well as with field experiences.
 The small-group format allows residents to develop a firm foundation in the public health sciences and to become knowledgeable and adept in the application of computers to the health care field.
-Courses are given in clinical preventive medicine, public health law, interpersonal and communication skills, vaccinology, and applied infectious disease epidemiology.
+Courses are also given in clinical preventive medicine, public health law, interpersonal and communication skills.
 All residents also complete a course in occupational medicine and have the additional opportunity for a field experience at Stony Brook’s occupational medicine clinic.
 Weekly seminars provide a forum for discussion and updating of knowledge about current theory and practice in specific areas of the field and are complemented by a resident journal club, board review sessions, leadership and cultural competency sessions.

 - Department of Biostatistics

 - Department of Environmental Health Sciences – including medical/health physics, occupational medicine, environmental or molecular epidemiology, and toxicology

 - Department of Epidemiology – neuroepidemiology, psychiatric epidemiology, and cardiovascular epidemiology

 - Department of Health Policy and Management – including health policy, planning, health economics, and evaluation

 - The Heilbrunn Department of Population and Family Health – including maternal and child health and international health

 - Department of Sociomedical Sciences – including health promotion and disease prevention

 Elective courses are also available at Stony Brook within the Department of Preventive Medicine.